Thermal response functions and second sound in graphene: Introduction

 in which $q^{2} = \bm{q}\cdot\bm{q}$.
 Hence, perhaps more specifically, oscillations in the temperature field can be observed when $ \tau_{ss}> {1 \over 2q v_{ss}}$.
 Because $\tau_{ss}$ and $v_{ss}$ represent the lifetime and propagation velocity of temperature waves, this is simply stating that $\tau_{ss}$ must be large enough to encompass at least one period of oscillation for wave behavior to be observed.
 If $\tau_{ss}< {1 \over 2q v_{ss}}$, a temperature deviation $T_{\bm{q}}(t)$ will simply exponentially decay with time.
 Finally, if $\tau_{ss} \ll {1 \over 2q v_{ss}}$, eventually Fourier's law behavior is expected to apply.
 It is standard to use solutions to the BTE to predict values for $v_{ss}$ and $\tau_{ss}$\cite{ENZ1968114,Hardy:1970aa}.
 More recently, theoretical predictions have been grounded in first-principles calculations typically using Density-Functional Theory (DFT) \cite{Lee_2015,Cepellotti_2015,Lee:2017aa,Luo:2019aa,Shang:2022aa}.

 In this paper, we apply our recently-developed \cite{Fernando_2020,Bohm:2022aa,Schelling:2025aa} approach using classical molecular-dynamics (MD) simulation to compute the thermal-response functions for graphene at $T=300$K. The advantage of this approach is that it makes predictions without any assumptions about whether transport is diffusive or ballistic, and moreover is directly comparable to experiments using TTG techniques.
 In previous works, response functions were able to identify the presence of second sound in one-dimensional chains \cite{Bohm:2022aa} and hBN monolayers \cite{Schelling:2025aa}.
-Here we demonstrate the presence of second sound in graphene at $T=300$K over length scales up to $L=68.1$nm.
+Here we demonstrate the presence of oscillatory heat transport in graphene at $T=300$K over length scales up to $L=68.1$nm.
 The phenomenological expression in Eq. \ref{hheq2} is compared to the MD simulations to obtain values for $\tau_{ss}$ and $v_{ss}$.
 This is then compared to predictions based on density-functional theory (DFT) calculations and theoretical expressions for second-sound based on Ref. \cite{Cepellotti_2015}.
 It will be shown, in contrast to the assumptions made by BTE-based theories of second sound, that $\tau_{ss}$ strongly depends on the wave vector $\bm{q}$ of the perturbation.
-Moreover, it will be demonstrated that the primary mechanism for the decay in the second sound signal at $T=300$K at these length scales is the loss of phase coherence due to normal-mode dispersion rather than anharmonic scattering.
-Specifically, an external heat pulse like those generated in a TTG experiment generates phase coherence between normal modes which is lost as different modes in the wave propagate at different velocities.
+Moreover, it will be demonstrated that the primary mechanism for the decay in the oscillatory signal at $T=300$K at these length scales is the loss of phase coherence due to normal-mode dispersion rather than anharmonic scattering.
+By contrast, simulations at $T=10K$, while still demonstrating the importance of phonon dispersion, also shows sharp spectral features and more complex behavior.
+An external heat pulse like those generated in a TTG experiment generates phase coherence between normal modes which is lost as different modes in the wave propagate at different velocities.
 Comparison to experimental TTG techniques applied to graphite appear to follow this qualitative picture \cite{Ding_2022}.
 At short length scales (i.e. the grating period), this mechanism leads to values for $\tau_{ss}$ which are much smaller than those obtained from BTE theories.
+However, at longer length scales, we surmise that BTE theories provide an accurate description.
 Finally, we examine the physics of time-dependent perturbations, which is used to develop insight into how time-dependent sources could be used to probe the spectra of second sound.